 Lately, it seems that everyone is buzzing about “gut health”.
 Most of us jumped on board with the push for probiotics, followed by a push for prebiotics.
 Fermented foods.
 Wheat-free.
 Dairy-free.
 Lemon water.
 Juice cleanses… we know that there are countless ways to support a healthy digestive system, and that some methods work better for some than for others.
 It can seem overwhelming, but for those of us who suffer from daily indigestion, it’s a battle we begrudgingly take on.
 Besides indigestion, an imbalanced gut can be indicative of chronic inflammation and can lead to poor immune response.

 At Kimberton Whole Foods, we know that most of our health-conscious customers are already doing their part to eat well-rounded diets, yet many still suffer from gastrointestinal distress.
 What we have come to learn is that a healthy diet is not one-size-fits-all, and achieving your best health takes a little bit of patience and experimentation.
 Here, we will break down our current knowledge regarding the expansive topic of gut health, as well as some steps you can take to find relief for your digestive system.
-We picked the brain of Dr. Zach Bush, co-founder of Biomic Sciences (producer of RESTORE) and board-certified doctor in internal medicine, endocrinology, and metabolism.
+We picked the brain of Dr. Zach Bush, co-founder of Biomic Sciences (producer of RESTORE, now called ION Biome) and board-certified doctor in internal medicine, endocrinology, and metabolism.
 We recommend that you use this information to spark your own research and discussion with your trusted healthcare practitioner.

 A refresher on probiotics: